 Jeremy Sim is a writer, game creator, and Active Member of SFWA (the Science Fiction and Fantasy Writers of America).
 He has been writing science fiction and fantasy for over a decade, having graduated from illustrious workshops such as Clarion West Writers Workshop, Odyssey Writing Workshop, and Orson Scott Card's Literary Boot Camp.
-Over a dozen of his short fiction works have been published in respected fiction magazines and anthologies.
+Over a dozen of his short fiction works have been published in well-regarded fiction magazines and anthologies.

 As a game writer, Jeremy works with Amplitude Studios on the critically acclaimed Endless Space 2, whose writing was lauded by PC World as a "game with ... actual weight to its universe" and "a cut above [the rest]."
 His supporting work on the factions, characters, and storylines of the Endless universe drew praise from Kotaku.com, who called it "topical and interesting ... very promising."
-He is also a member of the stellar localization team at En Masse Entertainment, publisher of the award-winning MMORPG TERA and the upcoming online action fighter Kritika Online.
+He is also a member of the stellar localization team at En Masse Entertainment, publisher of the award-winning MMORPG TERA and the upcoming online action fighter Closers Online.

 A Singaporean-American, Jeremy is fluent in English and Mandarin.
-He has lived in San Francisco, Singapore, Los Angeles and Berlin, and has worked as a financial data analyst, an apartment manager, a GDC Conference Associate, a futurist, and an editor on academic research papers.
+He has lived in San Francisco, Singapore, Los Angeles and Berlin, and has worked as a financial data analyst, an apartment manager, a GDC Conference Associate, a futurist, and an editor on academic papers.

-Jeremy is 32 years old and lives in Seattle, Washington.
+Jeremy is 33 years old and lives in Seattle, Washington.